Denard Span

 Keiunta Denard Span (born February 27, 1984) is an American former professional baseball center fielder.
 He played in Major League Baseball (MLB) for the Minnesota Twins, Washington Nationals, San Francisco Giants, Tampa Bay Rays and Seattle Mariners.

-Span batted and threw left-handed and at the height of his career was known as one of the premier leadoff hitters in baseball due to his exceptional on-base percentage.
+Span batted and threw left-handed.
+At the height of his playing career was known as one of the premier leadoff hitters in baseball due to his exceptional on-base percentage.

 Early life

 Span was raised by his single mother, Wanda Wilson, in Tampa.
 Wilson, a Federal City College graduate, supported Span and his brother, Ray, by working variously as a claims adjuster and day care operator.
 Their father had very little presence in their lives.

 As a teenager, he attended Tampa Bay Devil Rays games at Tropicana Field.
 He attended Tampa Catholic High School where he played football and baseball.
 Span won a state baseball championship with Tampa Catholic as a junior in 2001.
 As a senior, he hit .490 with 17 doubles, three triples, 20 RBI, 24 stolen bases and 33 runs scored in 28 games.
 He committed to play college baseball at Florida.
 According to Baseball America, he could have played college football as a wide receiver if he had not focused on baseball.